gleechi/gleechi.github.io/pages/knowledge/grasp_interaction.md

 VirtualGrasp fills in the gaps of lacking sensory-motor feedback, and uses a generative grasp synthesis algorithm to create immersive grasp interacting experiences in VR.

-Such a solution guaranttees much more robust grasp interactions compared to the physics-based grasp synthesis solutions in the market ([Hand Physics Lab](https://www.holonautic.com/hand-physics-lab), [HPTK](https://github.com/jorgejgnz/HPTK-Sample), [CLAP](https://clapxr.com/)):
+VG guaranttees more robust grasp interactions compared to the physics-based grasp synthesis solutions in the market ([Hand Physics Lab](https://www.holonautic.com/hand-physics-lab), [HPTK](https://github.com/jorgejgnz/HPTK-Sample), and [CLAP](https://clapxr.com/), etc) because:
 * there is no dependency on accurate finger tracking controllers (see [controllers](controllers.html)), and
 * users don't need to spend a lot of cognitive load to carefully place the fingers around the object.

-In this page we first describe the process of how VG create hand object grasp interaction,
+In this page we first describe the process of how VG creates object grasp interaction,
 * [From Object Selection to Grasp Synthesis](#from-object-selection-to-grasp-synthesis)

 and then explain a set of parameters to configure and fine-tune the grasp interaction experiences in your VR application: